+Students seeking services for Temporary Disabilities must submit a request to OALA and provide appropriate documentation.
 Documentation will be accepted from a certified, licensed or professional person whose training is commonly accepted for establishing a specific diagnosis.
-The documentation must be on official letterhead and include the following: a statement which classifies the individual as disabled; onset, nature, duration and severity of disability; any adverse side effects caused by medication; recommended assistance to accommodate the individual’s disability; and a signature from the diagnosing professional.
-The documentation must be recent enough to describe how the disability affects the individual currently.
-This process will assist OALA in establishing appropriate accommodations.
+The documentation must be on official letterhead and include the following: a statement which classifies the individual as disabled; onset, nature, duration and severity of disability; any adverse side effects caused by medication; recommended assistance to accommodate the individual's disability; and a signature from the diagnosing professional.
+The documentation must be current.
+It is within OALA’s discretion to determine what documentation is sufficient.

 Accommodations Through OALA

-Accommodations for a temporary disability are approved for one semester or less, and will be determined after a review of the documentation and recommendations from the physician.
-Students approved for accommodations based on a temporary disability will be provided a letter listing the accommodations approved by OALA.
-Examples of accommodations which may be available for a temporary arm, hand, or upper extremity injury include:
+Accommodations for a Temporary Disability are approved for one semester or less, based upon the projected duration of the temporary disability, and will be determined after a review of the documentation.
+Students approved for accommodations based on a Temporary Disability will be provided a letter listing the accommodations approved by OALA.
+Examples of accommodations which may be available for a temporary injury or illness may include:

 - Extended test time